 Example of training and workshop titles and themes:

-- Trauma, abuse, and neglect- the impact of childhood trauma, abuse, and neglect/ thinking about the impact of relational and developmental trauma and loss on children’s bodies, brains, behaviours, emotions, and relationships.
+- Relational and developmental trauma, abuse, and neglect- the impact of childhood trauma, abuse, and neglect/ thinking about the impact of relational and developmental trauma and loss on children’s bodies, brains, behaviours, emotions, sensory worlds, and relationships.

 - Attachment- what is attachment and what are some of the consequences of disrupted attachment on the child and the people/systems around them.

-- Trauma and the impact on the body, including introducing body-based and sensory approaches (Sensory attachment and sensorimotor approaches).
+- Trauma and the impact on the body, including introducing body-based and sensory approaches.